PG1003/brle/README.md

   * The encoder and decoder do not depend on previously processed data.
   * Fixed size RLE [data blocks](#Block-format).
 * Compress and expand data in a single pass.
-* No buffering of input data or output data.
+* Minimal buffering of input data or output data.
-* Entirely `constexpr`.

 ## Requirements